archangelstv/Prophecy-of-the-Archangels/README.md

 Stonehenge --It's Purpose

 I have this abliity to travel out of the body and circumvent all places.
-I am not like other beings.
 On this occasion I traveled through dreamscpe (leaving the body while asleep).

 I saw in the night Stonehenge, complete with all three rings completly finished.